tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ## Next steps

-In this tutorial, you got more familiar with the Endpoint Manager admin center, used the query builder to create dynamic groups, and created administrative templates in Intune to configure ADMX settings.
+In this tutorial, you got more familiar with the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), used the query builder to create dynamic groups, and created administrative templates in Intune to configure ADMX settings.
 You also compared using ADMX templates on-premises and in the cloud with Intune.
 As a bonus, you used PowerShell cmdlets to create an administrative template.

 For more information on administrative templates in Intune, see: